Astrames/kissmanga-downloader/README.md

 *  Checks for a cbz/pdf file, and skips download of entire chapter if found.
 *  Delete jpg files when finished creating a cbz
 *  Creates a ComicInfo.xml file when creating a cbz (used by certain CBZ readers to automatically provide metadata to the reader, such as author/genre/name/etc)
+*  Process a batch file of urls to download
+*  Download chapters in reverse order for use in a nightly download to grab the latest chapters